GoonerM466/iptvboss-support-agent/data/documents/README.md

 3. Tag moderators to add to documentation

 ### Documentation Updates
-This documentation was generated from Discord exports through November 2024.
+This documentation was generated from Discord exports through December 4, 2025.
 For latest information, always check Discord announcements.

 ---